haruki-sugarsun/hacky-helper-crx/NEXT_TODO.md

-> // TODO: Add a function to rename an existing Named Session.
+>     // TODO: Open a window with a blank page, and update with the corresponding tabs.html URL after restoring other tabs.
+We need to avoid multiple processing of the tabs UI triggered in parallel.
+>
-> in `tabs.ts`.
+> in `session_management.ts`.

 ---